 Differences Between a Mobile Website and an App

-Like any website, mobile websites/responsive sites can display text content, data, images and video.
+Mobile websites/responsive sites can display text content, data, images and video.
 They can also access mobile-specific features such as click-to-call (to dial a phone number) or location-based mapping.

 Advantages of a Mobile Website vs. Native Apps